MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

     import azure.cognitiveservices.speech as speech_sdk
     ```

-5. In the **Main** function, note that code to load the cognitive services key and region from the configuration file has already been provided.
-You must use these variables to create a **SpeechConfig** for your cognitive services resource.
+5. In the **Main** function, note that code to load the Azure AI services key and region from the configuration file has already been provided.
+You must use these variables to create a **SpeechConfig** for your Azure AI services resource.
 Add the following code under the comment **Configure speech service**:

     **C#**